amnuts/opcache-gui/README.md

 When the real-time updates are active the interface will automatically update all the values as needed.
 Also, if you choose to invalidate any files or reset the cache it will do this without reloading the page, so the search term you've entered, or the page you've navigated to do not get reset.
 If the real-time update is not on then the page will reload on any invalidation usage.

 ## Releases

+**Version 3.2.0**\
+Updated ReactJS to latest and used minified versions and made slight improvement to sort option when no pagination is present.

 **Version 3.1.0**\
 Added the ability to sort the cached file list in a variety of ways.